-This paper has introduced and clarified The Big-Number Small-Number Problem before recommending a novel solution to it.
+This paper has clarified The Big-Small Problem and recommended a novel solution to it.
 My solution is simple in that it turns on independently motivated claims that are already accepted by most parties in these debates.
-The basic idea is that, given the limited number of slots that are available in infants' visual working memory there will not be space to encode two approximate number representations (pertaining to collections in and outside the subitizing range) if visual cues lead the visual system to preferentially encode two subitizing representations in working memory - this would require four slots, where infant working memory merely provides three.
-And while the storage of two prioritized subitizing representations might leave one slot free for an ANS representation to squeeze in, this won't facilitate a content-respecting comparison with the contents of subitizing representations stored in working memory if these are couched in different formats, since content-respecting comparisons across formats require some (prima facie lacking) mechanism of translation.
+The basic idea is that, given the limited number of slots that are available in infants' visual working memory there is not space to encode two approximate number representations (pertaining to collections in and outside the subitizing range) if visual cues lead the visual system to preferentially encode two subitizing representations in working memory - this would require four slots, where infant working memory provides three.
+And while the storage of two subitizing representations might leave one slot free for an ANS representation to squeeze in, this won't facilitate a content-respecting comparison with the contents of subitizing representations stored in working memory if these are couched in different formats.
+This is because, content-respecting comparisons across formats require some (prima facie lacking) mechanism of translation.

 This conjecture is at the mercy of empirical fortune.
-Since my hypothesis predicts that ANS and subitizing representations compete for space in working memory, it predicts when 1:4, 2:4 or 3:6 discriminations will be possible for infants.
-For instance: It predicts that since ANS and subitizing representations compete for space in working memory, subitizing and ANS tasks can be pursued in tandem, provided that no more than three collections are considered at once.
+Since my hypothesis predicts that ANS and subitizing representations compete for space in working memory, it predicts when 1:4 (and perhaps 2:4 or 3:6 discriminations) will won't be possible for infants.
+Furthermore: It predicts that since ANS and subitizing representations compete for space in working memory, subitizing and ANS tasks can be pursued in tandem, provided that no more than three collections are considered at once.
 Thus, an infant will not discriminate a subitized collection of one from a subitized collection of two while prioritizing two approximately enumerated collections, but they might approximately enumerate a single large collection while simultaneously comparing two subitizable values.

-There are also philosophical upshots of my proposal.
+There are philosophical upshots to my proposal too.
 I've argued that subitizing and ANS representations have a complex object-attribute structure, akin to an object file (Green & Quilty-Dunn 2021).
 My conjecture thereby builds upon recent philosophical work exploring the compositional structure of perceptual representations (Lande 2021) and representations with an analogue format (Clarke 2023; Lande 2024).
-What's distinctive is that, here, the objects picked out are sets or collections, rather than bounded "middle-sized dry goods".
+What's distinctive is that, here, the objects picked out are collections of items, rather than bounded "middle-sized dry goods".

-On the conjecture advanced, there then needs to be an architectural, syntactic or semantic difference between the representations of collections picked out through subitizing and the representations of collections apt for approximate enumeration.
-This is because, on my account, the object-specifying element involved in a subitizing representation cannot have approximate number content freely attributed to it once the subitizing threshold is exceeded - something must prevent this, suggesting that the referential elements involved in subitizing and approximate enumeration somehow differ in kind (see Feigenson 2011).
+On the conjecture advanced, there needs to be an architectural, syntactic or semantic difference between the representations of collections picked out through subitizing and the representations of collections apt for approximate enumeration.
+This is because, on my account, the object-specifying element involved in a subitizing representation cannot have approximate number content freely attributed to it once the subitizing threshold is exceeded - something must prevent this, suggesting that the referential elements involved in subitizing and approximate enumeration must differ in kind (see Feigenson 2011).